 I have two theft convictions from 15 years ago.
 Can I enter Canada?+

-Our AI-powered reports map your theft conviction to the correct Canadian Criminal Code section and tell you exactly which pathway is right for you.
+Our detailed breakdowns map your theft conviction to the correct Canadian Criminal Code section and tell you exactly which pathway is right for you.

-Use our free Admissibility Screener to understand your inadmissibility tier and available pathways — anonymously, in minutes.
+Use our free Admissibility Explorer to understand your inadmissibility tier and available pathways, anonymously, in minutes.